 - Consider the type of Birkenstock with the length of short you’ll be wearing.
 Anything tailored should be styled with leather ones if you’re going for a more formal vibe.

 - Sandals can be paired with trousers, but make sure they’re lightweight in denim or cotton chino fabric.

-- Birkenstocks are the shoe of choice for style combined with comfort.
+- Birkenstocks are the sandal of choice for style combined with comfort.

 - Leather sandals should be conditioned every few months with polish and oil treatments to keep the material supple all year round.

 What have you taken away from out guide on how to wear sandals for men?
 Remember it’s all about combining comfort with style, but ultimately it’s about what occasion you’ll be wearing sandals for.
 If it’s for a beach getaway then it’s not worth investing in an expensive pair of leather sandals, save those for the office.
 And if you’re looking to pursue sporting activities then look for a design that combines durable materials with arch support.
 Style sandals with shorts, chinos, denim or tailored trousers, they’re the ideal summer shoe of choice, perhaps maybe all year round with the rise of socks and Birkenstocks.